 Generally, eighteen hours is the maximum load that a student may carry during a fall or spring semester although certain technical programs may specify more.
 Any student outside these technical areas wishing to enroll in more than eighteen credit hours must request permission from the Vice Chancellor for Academic Affairs (VCAA).
 Seven credit hours is the maximum allowed during a summer semester without special permission from VCAA.
 Courses taken concurrently at other institutions, as well as independent study, will be considered in calculating maximum load.

-COLLEGE PREPARATORY (REMEDIAL) COURSE ENROLLMENT
+REMEDIAL COURSE ENROLLMENT

-College preparatory (CPT) is now referred to as remedial, covering any 0-level course.
-Those enrolled in any two remedial courses must enroll in ORT 1003 Student Success.
+Remedial courses are designate as 0-level.
+Students enrolled in any two remedial courses must enroll in ORT 1003 Student Success.
 All remedial work must be completed in the student's first 15 hours at ASUMH.